oracle-livelabs/em-omc/operations-insights/enable-demo-mode/enable-demo-mode.md

-# Enable Demo Mode for Operations Insights
+# Enable Demo Mode for Ops Insights

 ## Introduction

-In this lab, you will go through the steps to enable Demo Mode for Oracle Cloud Infrastructure Operations Insights.
+In this lab, you will go through the steps to enable Demo Mode for Oracle Cloud Infrastructure Ops Insights.

 Estimated time: 10 minutes

 ### Objectives

 - Log into OCI Tenancy.
-- Enable Operations Insights Demo Mode.
+- Enable Ops Insights Demo Mode.

 ### Prerequisites